 Menstrual Cups Cons

 - Learning Curve: Inserting and removing a menstrual cup correctly may require some practice.
 However, with time and patience, most users become comfortable and proficient in using menstrual cups.
-Plus, the Pixie Cup Applicator makes inserting cups as easy as inserting a tampon.

 - Cleaning and Maintenance: Menstrual cups need to be cleansed between each use.
 This can be inconvenient, especially in public restrooms or when access to clean facilities is limited.
 But Pixie Cup makes Pixie Wipes, Carry Cups, and Pixie Spray to make cleaning your cup on the go simple and easy.